Creating a Managed Phishing Campaign

 Note: In order to create a managed campaign, admins will need to be granted the right permissions.
 This can be done from the Admins tab of your management platform.
 To learn more, please see the Editing a Partner Admin section of the Managing Partner Admins in Your Account Management Portal article.

 To create a new Managed Phishing Campaign, navigate to the Phishing tab and then, click the + Managed Phishing Campaign button in the upper right-hand corner of the screen.
 This will take you to the New Managed Phishing Campaign screen.

-- Send To - Use the Accounts selector (click to view) to select which accounts you would like to include in this phishing campaign.
-Then, from the Groups selector (click to view), select either specific groups or select All Users for each of the selected accounts.
-You also have the option to select Target All Users on all selected accounts (click to view) from the Groups selector instead of selecting All Users for each account.
+- Send To: Click Select Accounts to select which accounts you would like to include in this phishing campaign (click to view).
+Click Select Users or Groups to select either specific groups or select All Users for each of the selected accounts (click to view).
+You also have the option to click Add All Account Users from Select Users or Groups instead of clicking All Users for each account.

-- Start Time - Set the time you want this managed campaign to begin.
+- Start Time: Set the time you want this managed campaign to begin.
 This is useful if you want to plan out specific campaigns in the future, or do not want to start the campaign immediately.
-Note the default start time is 10 minutes from when you entered the campaign creation screen.
+The default start time is 10 minutes from when you entered the campaign creation screen.

 Activity includes clicks, attachment opens, replies, data entry, as well as reporting by the Phish Alert Button.
 You and local admins can see this information from individual managed accounts from the Phishing tab.

 - Track Replies to Phishing Emails: With this setting, you can track if users on your managed accounts are prone to responding to phishing emails.
 For more details on this feature, view our article on Reply-To Phishing.